nj31/CLIProject1/README.md

 Running the tests

 To run this program, type "ruby bin/run"
-You can select a recipe from a numbered menu.
-Type the indexed number to see what the ingredients are.
+You can select a recipe from a numbered menu or simply type in the recipe's name to see what the ingredients are.
 Type "exit" to exit the program.

 Give an example